A Bag of PrettyLitter

 Another solution is to evaluate your cat's environment and find out whether it provides enough areas for the kitty to hunt in, hide, scratch, and sleep.

-If your cat is overly stressed or won't return to normal behavior after a week or so, talk to your vet.
+Consult a veterinarian if your cat is overly stressed or won't return to normal behavior after a week or so, talk to your vet.
 There could be additional causes for their acting up, for which the vet will prescribe a mode of treatment.

 Cat Litter That Prioritizes Their